josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 - \_publicNames

 ####  App container
 The app container is created for websites if they request their to have own container with their ID being used to identify it.
-This means the app container name will look like `apps/id.example.net`.
+This means the app container name will look something like `apps/id.example.net`.

 ### We will now take a look at some of MaidSafe's Applications.